SpazioDati/azkaban-groovy-plugin/Readme.md

 Then restart Azkaban server

-*Note*: If you use the `Groovy` jobtype, I strongly recommend to set the JVM properties for Azkaben server process as described here: http://groovy.codehaus.org/Running#Running-AvoidingPermGenoutofmemory
+*Note*: If you use the `Groovy` jobtype, I strongly recommend to increase significantly the PermGen space (hundreds of MBs) and to set the JVM properties for Azkaban server process as described here: http://groovy.codehaus.org/Running#Running-AvoidingPermGenoutofmemory

 ## Jobtypes